On electric fields in hot QCD: infrared regularization dependence: Equilibrium and thermodynamic ensembles

 where we differentiated and integrated with respect to the fermion mass, resulting in the appearance of the traced fermion propagator $G$ (over a closed loop starting and ending at the coordinate $x$) for the specific background field $A_\nu$.
 The last equation defines $\Leff(x)$, the local effective Lagrangian in a Euclidean sense.

 Consider a classical picture.
 The presence of a background electric field $E$ in the direction $x_3$ exerts the Lorentz force on charged particles, accelerating them in the $x_3$ direction.
 The local charge density distribution $n(x_3)$ that forms after equilibration will therefore be inhomogeneous.
-This distribution is fixed by the requirement that pressure gradients (i.e.\ diffusion forces) and the Lorentz force cancel each other exactly and can therefore lead to an equilibrium~\cite{Endrodi:2022wym}.
+Notice that -- since the electric field is only external and there are no dynamical photons in our system -- the displaced charges themselves do not produce an internal electric field.
+The charge distribution is fixed by the requirement that pressure gradients (i.e.\ diffusion forces due to fermionic repulsion) and the Lorentz force cancel each other exactly and can therefore lead to an equilibrium~\cite{Endrodi:2022wym}.
 For an arbitrary potential $A_0(x_3)$, it can be shown that this density profile $n(x_3)$ is generated by an effective chemical potential~\cite{landau1995electrodynamics,Luttinger:1964zz}

 where $\mu$ controls the total amount of charge in the system.
 The behavior $\mubar(x_3\to\pm\infty)\to\mp\infty$ or $n(x_3\to\pm\infty)\to\mp\infty$, for an unbounded potential $A_0(x_3)$ towards infinity (e.g.\ for a homogeneous electric field $A_0=-Ex_3$) has the consequence of a singular global charge distribution, creating an IR divergence present in all global thermodynamic observables and rendering the thermodynamic potential in Eq.~(\ref{eq:defLeff}) ill-defined.
 At the root of this IR divergence is the impossibility of creating or measuring an infinite volume system, completely permeated by a homogeneous electric field and forces us to consider a thermodynamic system which only extends over a finite distance $L_3$.